jschauma/jass/README.md

             mail -s "Please do the needful!" jschauma

-If you do not have a user named 'jschauma' on your local systems, nor in LDAP (if you set that up), then you can ask jass(1) to look that user's key on GitHub by specifying the '-G' flag:
+If you do not have a user named 'jschauma' on your local systems, nor in LDAP (if you set that up), then by default jass(1) will look for that user's keys on GitHub.

 For example, to encrypt a message for Linus Torvalds using his GitHub key, you might run: